Skwie/WAFReview/README.md

 If you have access to many subscriptions, the runtime of this script may be extremely long.
 You can use the -Filter param to limit the subscription filter to those matching a provided string.

-3. If you wish the results to be written to a file, set the OutputToFile boolean to $true.

-4. If you want to generate a Powerpoint presentation, set the GeneratePowerPoint boolean to $true.
+3. If you want to generate a Powerpoint presentation, set the GeneratePowerPoint boolean to $true.
 If you get permission errors, manually open the WAF_PowerPointReport_Template, select a label (public), and save it to enable editing.
-Note that outputting results to file is necessary to generate a presentation.

 ### Features